14 Feb Severe’s Condition

 - Unsupportive footwear

-Treatment for Severe’s Disease has had some interesting studies from Melbourne in the past 12 months.
+Treatment for Severe’s Condition has had some interesting studies from Melbourne in the past 12 months.
 We now know that using pre-made orthotics, custom orthotics, heel raises and a new pair of shoes can have significant benefits in reducing pain for your child.
 The child’s foot type, activity and footwear will determine the treatment plan.
 Don’t forget some of the best pain relief can come from ice, rest and regular calf stretches.

 This is one type of growing pain that I’m passionate about educating people on.
 Too often have I seen kids struggle with this type of heel pain thinking it is ‘only growing pains’.
 It may well be due to growth but there is a lot you can do to make their feet more comfortable.
 Painful feet will also have social and emotional impacts on your child so we want to get this fixed asap!